Seeed-Studio/wiki-documents/docs/Wio_Node.md

 **4. If I want to connect more than 1 I2C devices, what should I do?**

->[Grove-I2C hub](https://www.seeedstudio.com/s/I2C%20hub.html) can branch 1 I2C port into 4.
+>We can not connect 2 Grove-I2C devices to Wio node 2 Grove-I2C Port at the same time.
+[Grove-I2C hub](https://www.seeedstudio.com/s/I2C%20hub.html) can branch 1 I2C port into 4.
 Come to [Bazzar](https://www.seeedstudio.com/s/I2C%20hub.html) to get one!

 **5. Can I change Wio Node into sleep mode?**